csev/dj4e-market/README.md

 If you encounter problems with migrations or need to start with a fresh database, you can use the automated database reset script.
-This is particularly useful when switching between SQLite and MySQL, or when migration files become corrupted.
+This is particularly useful when you have made a series of changes to `models.py` and migration files become confused causing `makemigrations` to fail.

 For detailed instructions on how to reset your database and migration files, see [DB_RESET.md](DB_RESET.md).